spree/spree/guides/content/developer/deployment/deployment_options.markdown

 familiar with:

 -   Common server configurations used when deploying Spree.
--   How memory availability affects Spree’s performance and scalability
+-   How memory availability affects Spree's performance and scalability
 -   Typical memory footprints for Spree servers.

 Spree can be deployed like any other Rails application using any